burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
 That problem was brought to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability via standardization of many everyday routines for OS API.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

-4. During work with interpretable languages, you don't have an interface to work with the devices' memory inside the computer.
+4. During work with interpretable languages, you don't have a real  interface to work with the devices' memory inside the computer.
+In fact you do not even in fact have enough tools even to precisely handle memory aspects even in your program.

 5. Make correct multithreading implementation is suboptimal or just impossible at the level of the interpreter.
 During creating multithread implementation you should be careful about: *memory fences*, *synchronization*, *data races*, *atomic operations*, *absence of storing some objects in registers*.
-Implementation of interpreters is typically highly leveraged into existing C/C++ libraries.
-It is not true that all C/C++ libraries are thread-safe.
-For example, if you want to learn more about how really Concurrency in Python is implemented (and want to know more about what is known as Global Interpreter Lock) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
+Implementation of interpreters is typically highly leveraged into existing C/C++ libraries, because create such modules of functionality in interpreter by itself is not effective enough.
+But it is not true that all C/C++ libraries are thread-safe.
+So create true multithreading inside interpreter in out opinion is already tricky.
+If you want to learn more about how really Concurrency in Python is implemented (and want to know more about what is known as Global Interpreter Lock) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
+Developers of Python interpreter did their best, but problem is not so easy.

 6. Garbage Collector(GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetics.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).

-7. Some subtleties exist with implementing function calls(referred to as functions linkage in Assembly language books) in specific hardware.
-It can not be done effectively at the level of an interpreter if it is not compilable language.
+7. Some subtleties exist with implementing function calls (referred to as functions linkage in Assembly language books) in specific hardware.
+Function calls can not be effectively organized at the level of an interpreter if it is not compilable language.
 Specifically, function inlining or passing arguments via registers or global program optimization is problematic to implement in interpreters due to the high-level design of interpreters.

 8. The implementation of an interpreter (for example, CPython) is a collection of C/C++ libraries wrapped up into the program that can execute the command and therefore called an interpreter.
 So interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython.
 It is called CPython because it has been implemented in C/C++.
 Such software as an interpreter improves the time for completing the project type, but implementation is suboptimal.

 9. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.